2ndSightLab/ai-tracker/mistake-tracker.md

 Forgoat to log when i stared workign but anyway..

+🔴 I told it to move the aws cofnigure set... commands to aws cli proflie creatoin script.
+It only moved the source profile not the role profile.

 🔴 It failed to move this one line: aws configure set region "$REGION" --profile "$SOURCE_PROFILE" which is probably the most important line I wanted it to move, ironically.
 Hmm.

 🔴 I told the agent to chane the validation function to inline code.
 It instead just simply completely removed the function.
 Seriously I have been working with a lot of code and whenever I get to credentials the agents just feel very subversive.
 Like oops sorry...